 - We will also promote external competitions in the library.

-Exciting news for Year 7 students – you will be given a free reading book.
-We are trying to promote reading for pleasure.
-This will then be your book to keep.
+Exciting news for Year 7 students – you will be given a free reading book, this will then be your book to keep!

 Are there any library rules?

 Yes, just a few.
 We want the library to be a place you can come and work or enjoy a book in some peace and quiet.
 The rules are: